 - PCI in the previous 30 days

-The primary outcome of death, MI, or stroke occurred in 8.8% of the radial group versus 10.3% of the femoral group (p = 0.031; this exceeded the prespecified α level of 2.5%).
+The primary outcome of death, MI, or stroke at 30 days occurred in 8.8% of the radial group versus 10.3% of the femoral group (p = 0.031; this exceeded the prespecified α level of 2.5%).
+Death, MI, or stroke at 1 year occurred in 14.2% of the radial group versus 15.7% of the femoral group (p = not significant).
 The only subgroup in which there was evidence of treatment interaction was the hospital’s radial PCI volume; hospitals that performed >80% radial PCIs had better outcomes with radial procedures versus femoral procedures (p for interaction = 0.0048).
 Hospitals with a low and intermediate proportion of radial PCIs had similar outcomes with either radial or femoral procedures.

 - Death, MI, stroke, or BARC (type 3 or 5) major bleeding: 9.8% vs. 11.7% (p = 0.0092), respectively, for radial vs. femoral